The Polish village where only girls are born

-The mayor has offered a reward for anyone who has a male baby.
+The mayor has offered a reward for anyone who has a baby boy.
 Scientists want to investigate.
-And television crews have come searching for answers about a small Polish village and its increasingly strange population anomaly.
+And television crews have come for answers about a small Polish village with an unusual population.

 No boy has been born in Miejsce Odrzańskie for almost a decade.

-Theories are endlessly swapped in the village hall about the drinking water and chemicals in the soil, but experts think it is just a coincidence, like a run of flipped coins turning up heads.
+They wonder if it’s the drinking water and chemicals in the soil, but experts think it is just a coincidence.

-With a dwindling population, the local authorities are trying to encourage couples to have more children in the hope that some boys will be born.
+As the village’s population gets smaller, couples are being encouraged to have more children in the hope that some boys will be born.

 “Girls rule in our village,” says Adrianna Pieruszka, a volunteer firefighter.

 Could the world ever be populated entirely by women?

 When it comes to human reproduction, the feminist author and academic Germaine Greer believes that men are pointless: “A society can survive with only one man, no society will survive a shortage of women,” she says.

 Biology professor Greg Hampikian agrees.
 “If all the men on earth died tonight, the species could continue on frozen sperm.
 If the women disappear, it’s extinction.”